BrycensRanch/AuthIsForMe/README.md

 - Inspired by [minecraftauth.me](https://minecraftauth.me?ref=brycensranchgithubreadme)
 - Based on [AuthApp](https://github.com/Romvnly-Gaming/AuthApp)
+- However, due to creative changes, it falls under free use.
+- ***AuthApp is not licensed***, while it is free to use, [in no way is it FOSS](https://choosealicense.com/no-permission/).
+- Our project has a special license from the author that enables us to relicense, modify, redestribute, and use the code as I wish.

+Also, we are not affiliated with Mojang, Microsoft, or any of their her partners.

-## Project Goals
+## Roadmap

-- Manage Twitch/YouTube description with list of allowed users at the moment - maybe
+- Manage Twitch/YouTube description with a list of allowed users at the moment - maybe
 - API Key Dashboard
 - Offer plans
 - Login with SuperTokens